Leopounet/GeoGuessr/README.md

 ### Linking your GeoGuessr account

-In `Utils.py` there are two lines `mail = os.environ["MAIL"]` and `password = os.environ["PASSWD"]`.
-Same idea as with the TOKEN, either set environment variables, or just replace both fields with both your mail and password.
-Finally, set login method below `login_method = LoginMethod.GOOGLE` to whatever you use (you can find the list in LoginMethod.py).
+In `Utils.py` there are two lines `mail = os.environ["MAIL"]` (can be set via command line with the flag `-u`) and `password = os.environ["PASSWD"]`.Same idea as with the TOKEN, either set environment variables, or just replace both fields with both your mail and password.
+Finally, set login method below `login_method = LoginMethod.GOOGLE` (can be set via command line with the flag `-lm`) to whatever you use (you can find the list in LoginMethod.py).

 ### Browsing context has been discarded

 If you ever encounter this error, reboot the bot and wait a bit (like 30 seconds) before using it.

+### Google sign in fails

+If you can't sign in your geoguessr account using Google, then you will have to switch your account type (send a mail to the GeoGuessr team, they'll switch you account to a normal GeoGuessr account in less than a day).
+This happens because Google tries to limit automatic login as much as possible (probably in an effort to fight against spam bots).
+Note that before changing your login method you should make sure this is the issue by debugging as explained below.

 ### Another issue?